482-Visa-Tax-Return

-Generally speaking there are two categories a 482 visa holder may fit into: Australian resident for tax purposes or temporary residents.
-There are four tests to determine whether an individual is an Australian tax resident as shown below:
+Generally, a 482 visa holder fits into one of two categories: Australian resident for tax purposes or temporary resident.
+There are four tests to determine whether someone is an Australian tax resident.
+They are shown below:

 1. The resides test: if you reside in Australia according to the ordinary meaning of ‘reside’, that is ‘to dwell permanently or for considerable time, to have a settled or usual abode, and to live in a particular place’.
 Affecting factors include physical presence, intention and purpose, family and employment ties, maintenance and location of assets, social and living arrangements.